sebastienserre/messesinfo/readme.txt

 Tags: messes, horaires, messesinfo, egliseinfo, catholique Requires at least: 4.6
 Requires PHP: 5.6
-Tested up to: 5.1
+Tested up to: 5.3
 Stable tag: 1.5.0
 License: GPL V2 or later

 == Description ==
-Display mass schedule with shortcode in your WordPress Website This service is freelys provided by [Paroisse-catholique.fr](https://template.paroisse-catholique.fr/)
+Display mass schedule with shortcode in your WordPress Website This service is freely provided by [Paroisse-catholique.fr](https://template.paroisse-catholique.fr/)

-The CEF seems to restrict API Access.
-I will update this plugin asap.
+The CEF restrict API Access.
+I will update this plugin asap if they reply to my request...

 == Installation ==
 1. unzip